uhasker/getting-things-done-in-next-js/src/chapter1/01-hello-world.md

 ### Runtime environments

-Contrary to popular belief, code sadly doesn't run on magic or unicorn tears.
-Instead, it runs on something called a **runtime** (also referred to as _runtime environment_).
+Contrary to popular belief, code sadly doesn't run on pixie dust, magic spells and unicorn tears.
+Instead, it runs on something called a **runtime environment** (also referred to as _runtime system_ or just _runtime_).
 Put simply, a runtime is a program capable of executing code written in some programming language.
 It _provides the environment in which programs can run_.
 In order to execute all the _awesome_ JavaScript code we are about to write, we therefore need a runtime first.

 There are two runtimes capable of executing JavaScript code which are relevant to this book - the browser and Node.js.
+The browser as well as the Node.js console have **REPL** (read-eval-print-loop) capabilities.
+This just means that you can type some code into the console directly and execute it.
+REPLs are very nice, because they allow you to quickly test what you just learned.
+Additionally both runtimes can execute a file containing JavaScript code.
+This is how we will usually utilize the runtimes - we write a **script** (a file containing JavaScript code) and tell our runtime to execute it.

+> If the project gets bigger, we will usually be dealing with multiple files at the same time.
+> We will talk about this in the "modules" section of this chapter.

-Every runtime environment comes with a **console** which allows us to interact with and observe the output of JavaScript code.
+Every runtime environment comes with a **console**.
+This isn't your retro gaming console but a dialogue box that allows you to interact with and observe the output of your JavaScript code.

 In this section we will setup the browser and Node.js runtimes.
 Then we will print "Hello, world!" both to the browser console and to the Node.js console to test that our setup works as expected.

 ### The browser environment

+Open a browser and open its console.
+How you do this will depend heavily on the browser.

-Open a browser and open the console in your browser.
-If you are using _Firefox_ the shortcut for opening the console is <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>K</kbd> on Windows or Linux and <kbd>Cmd</kbd> + <kbd>Shift</kbd> + <kbd>K</kbd> on a Mac.
+If you are using _Firefox_ the shortcut for opening the console is <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>K</kbd> on Windows or Linux and <kbd>Cmd</kbd> + <kbd>Option</kbd> + <kbd>K</kbd> on a Mac.
 If you are using _Chrome_ or _Microsoft Edge_ the shortcut is <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>J</kbd> on Windows or Linux and <kbd>Cmd</kbd> + <kbd>Option</kbd> + <kbd>J</kbd> on a Mac.
+If you are using _Safari_ on a Mac, you will need to enable the develop menu first by going to `Settings > Advanced` and ticking the box `Show Develop menu in menu bar`.
+Then you can open the console using <kbd>Cmd</kbd> + <kbd>Option</kbd> + <kbd>K</kbd>.

 > If you are using Internet Explorer, please navigate to `google.com` and search for "Firefox" to install a _real_ browser.
-This line was originally intended to be a funny joke, but on June 15, 2022 Microsoft ended support for Internet Explorer, so it's not even a joke anymore.
-We recommend Firefox, but this is purely a personal preference.
-Chrome and Microsoft Edge are absolutely fine as well.
+> This line was originally intended to be a funny joke, but on June 15, 2022 Microsoft ended support for Internet Explorer, so it's not even a joke anymore.
+> We recommend Firefox, but this is purely a personal preference.
+> Chrome, Microsoft Edge or Safari are absolutely fine as well.

 This is how the browser console will approximately look like on Firefox:

 ![](images/browser-console.png)

 > Note that if you see a bunch of scary error or warning messages upon opening the console, _don't panic_ (this is also good life advice in general).
-Most of these will probably come from various extensions you might have installed or the web page you are currently viewing.
-Simply delete the messages by clicking the icon in the top left of the console (trash can in Firefox - might vary in different browsers), as we don't care about them.
+> Most of these will probably come from various extensions you might have installed or the web page you are currently viewing.

-The browser as well as the Node.js console have **REPL** (read-eval-print-loop) capabilities.
-This just means that you can type some code into the console directly and execute it.
-REPLs are very nice, because they allow you to quickly test what you just learned.
+> You can simply delete these messages, as we don't care about them.

 Let's print something using the `console.log` method.
 Type the following into the browser console: